Model fine-tuningΒΆ

 of the N read-out heads.

-To fine-tune a given model, set up the new model with at least one more read-out head than the foundation model you already have pre-trained.
+To fine-tune a given model, set up the new model with at least one more read-out head than the pre-trained model.

 from mlip.models import Mace, ForceField